Stephen-McDaniel/SmartManager-for-ShinyProxy/README.md

 ## 🚀 Features

-* YakData SmartManager for ShinyProxy on AWS is the production-ready way to efficiently publish your interactive R shiny web applications, R Markdown reports & R shiny dashboards, enabling you to securely share your analyses with colleagues & clients.
+* YakData SmartManager for ShinyProxy on AWS is the production-ready way to efficiently publish your interactive R shiny web applications, R Markdown reports & R shiny dashboards, enabling you to securely share your analyses with colleagues and clients.
 * Save weeks of time to get up and running with a complete solution and continue saving days of update time with YakData SmartManager for ShinyProxy.
 * ShinyProxy supports a wide range of authentication methods including native user/password authentication, LDAP, Kerberos, SSO, OpenID Connect, SAML 2.0, Twitter, Facebook, Google, Github,  LinkedIn, custom web service-based or open to the public.
 * Includes R 4.1.1 based on the Rocker project and  server-based RStudio IDE onboard so that admins can easily install new libraries and debug R shiny programs.